RoyceTheBiker/driFTPin/README.md

 # driFTPin
-This is a fork of another backend using FastAPI & TinyDB that is actively being developed.
+This is an example project for creating a backend using FastAPI & TinyDB.
-Check back often and expect frequent updates to this project.

 This is an example project of a micro full-stack using these backend tools is a backend framework much like
  - [FastAPI](https://fastapi.tiangolo.com/)